jashmenn/ssimilarity/README.md

-## communitize
+## SSimilarity

-### What this does
+### What this is

-Runs a distributed computation of the cosine distance of the item-vecotrs of a user-item matrix
+Runs a distributed computation of the cosine distance of the item-vectors of a user-item matrix.
+This value can be used as the basis for an item-based recommendation system.

+Benefits:

+* It's fully distributed
+* It handles string Ids (unlike Mahout)
+* It's short: only about 300 lines of scala code.

+### Prereq

+* Hadoop 0.20.x
+* Apache Buildr

 ### How

+    bu clean package
+    rake clean default

 ### Input